JonathanMelcher/Improved-Hyperparameter-Optimization/Readme.txt

-The "0.3" directory contains files with four-dimensional point patterns with the "0.3" value of the stealth parameter.
+The file "chi.dat" contains the exact value of the stealth parameter of the hyperuniform pattern.

-The "0.4" directory contains files with four-dimensional point patterns with the "0.4" value of the stealth parameter.
+The file "positions.dat" specifies the point coordinates (each row in a file corresponds to a different point) of the hyperuniform pattern.